Neowizard/scheme_reader/README.md

 ## VM

 Since we'll be grading your work on a Linux machine, and since we wanted you all to use the same software versions as we do for grading, we provide you with a VM.
-However, since setting up the VM for efficient use might take a little while, and can be frustrating we'll be using two industry standard tools to supply this VM - VirtualBox and Vagrant.
-You've used VirtualBox below, so we'll skip that bit.
+However, since setting up the VM for efficient use might take some effort, and can be frustrating we'll be using two industry standard tools to run this VM - VirtualBox and Vagrant.
+You've used VirtualBox before, so we'll skip that bit.

 ### Vagrant